-The interest rate swap agreement has a maturity date of September 19, 2024.
-As of December 31, 2023 and 2022, the notional amount is \$95.4 million and \$101.0 million, respectively.
 There was no ineffectiveness related to the interest rate swaps.
-The gain or loss on the derivative is recorded as a component of accumulated other comprehensive (loss) income and subsequently reclassified into interest expense in the same period(s) during which the hedged transaction affects earnings.
-The Company expects to reclassify \$2.4 million of income from accumulated other comprehensive (loss) income into interest expense within the next twelve months.
+The gain or loss on the derivatives is recorded as a component of accumulated other comprehensive income (loss) and subsequently reclassified into interest expense in the same period(s) during which the hedged transaction affects earnings.
+The Company expects to reclassify \$0.7 million of income from accumulated other comprehensive income (loss) into interest expense within the next twelve months.

-The fair value of the interest rate swap contract is measured on a recurring basis by netting the discounted future fixed cash payments and the discounted expected variable cash receipts.
+The fair value of the interest rate swap contracts is measured on a recurring basis by netting the discounted future fixed cash payments and the discounted expected variable cash receipts.
 The variable cash receipts are based on the expectation of future interest rates (forward curves) derived from observable market interest rate curves.
-The interest rate swap contract was categorized as Level 2 in the fair value hierarchy.
-The Company is not required to post cash collateral related to this derivative instrument.
+The interest rate swap contracts were categorized as Level 2 in the fair value hierarchy.
+The Company is not required to post cash collateral related to these derivative instruments.

-The effect of the interest rate swap contract designated as cash flows hedging instrument on the consolidated financial statements was as follows (in thousands):
+The effect of the interest rate swap contracts designated as cash flows hedging instrument on the consolidated financial statements was as follows (in thousands):

-Amount of Gain ( in Accumul Comprehensive I Derivative Deriv d Other ome (Loss) on Location of Gain Reclassified from Accumulated Other Comprehensive (Loss) Income into Income Amount of (Loss) Gain Reclassified from Accumulated Other Comprehensive Income (Loss) into Income Year End led Decen ıber 31, Year I End ed Decemb er 3 51, 2 2023 2022 2021 2023 2022 2021 Interest rate swap \$ 834 \$ 6,536 \$ 1,684 Interest expense \$ (3,488) \$ (186) \$ 1,907 Total \$ 834 \$ 6,536 \$ 1,684 \$ (3,488) \$ (186) \$ 1,907
+Derivative Other Comprehensive Income (Loss) on Derivative Year Ended December 31, Comprehensive Income (Loss) to Interest Expense Year Ended December 31, 2024 Interest rate swap \$ 2,065 \$ 834 \$ 6,536 \$ (3,072) \$ (3,488) \$ (186) Total \$ 2,065 \$ 834 \$ 6,536 \$ (3,072) \$ (3,488) \$ (186)